dagoaty/mongorestore-test/Readme.md

 # mongorestore-verify
-A simple container which uses mongorestore to load a mongo dump into a fresh database.
+A simple container which uses mongorestore to load a mongodump and error if it fails.

 ## Usage
-`docker run -v ${DUMPDIR}:/mongodump dagoaty/mongorestore-test`
+`docker run -v ${DUMPDIR}:/mongodump dagoaty/mongorestore-verify`

 ## Returns
 * Success returns silently